DiogoVieira63/Multi_File_Template/multifile_temps/README.md

 ### **Strategy**

 The strategy used to create the file system tree from a given template was the following:
-- Split the template file by secations
+- Split the template file by secctions
 - Parse the meta variables and store them in a dictionary
 - Parse the tree provided in the template and create the directories defined in the tree that will be needed for the pyproject
 - Parse the file sections.
 Create the files with the provided content in the respective path.